 An example of this could be of a food product company, which offers its customers membership cards.
 Customers can use these cards to shop from their outlets.
 Every time they shop, they get points that can be later redeemed to buy free products.
 In addition to the points, it also gives customers ranks according to their total points.
 This gamification strategy will make customers buy food products from this store, specifically in order to get points and free products.

 One of the biggest goals of marketing is increasing brand loyalty and maximizing customer base.
 Through gamification techniques, a company’s marketing tools can be further sharpened.
 With the application of gamified variables in marketing, a business can increase brand awareness and affinity.
-The audience’s intent to purchase can be driven by encouraging them to spend more time on the business website or a related social media page and to visit these sites regularly for more rewards.
+The audience’s intent to purchase can be driven by encouraging them to spend more time on the business website or a related social media page and regularly visit these sites for more rewards.

 Rewards are a crucial part of gamification on social media.
 But they always have to be monetary.
 For instance, every time a user uses your product, they can collect a certain number of points.
 And after they acquire a good amount of points, their next purchase can be free.
 You can create a social media campaign and maintain a scoreboard for top users on various social platforms.